-After taking a lot of certified courses on social media management, many social media managers ask themselves questions like how to get clients as a social media manager, how to pitch to clients, how to get recurring clients, and many more.
+After taking many certified courses on social media management, many social media managers ask themselves questions like how to get clients as a social media manager, how to pitch to clients, how to get recurring clients, and many more.

 So as a social media manager and a blogger in the social media marketing niche, I would like to use my experience and a little research on this topic to show you practical and winning tips on getting clients as a social media manager.

-As someone who has just finish studying social media management or finished interning for a few businesses, starting your career as a social media manager and attracting clients could be a bit of a daunting task.
+As someone who has just finished studying social media management or finished interning for a few businesses, starting your career as a social media manager and attracting clients could be a daunting task.
 But after going through this article, you will gain practical tips on how to get clients as a social media manager.

-The tips I will be showing you in this article will work for freelancers, coaches, social media managers, and newbies.
+The tips I will show you in this article will work for freelancers, coaches, social media managers, and newbies.

 Let’s get started…

 7 Ways on How to Get Clients as A Social Media Manager

 1. Gain Visibility for Yourself Through Content Marketing.